 Introduction and Background

-This is a collective translation project with Shmsw Bak in which we are translating The Instructions of Ptahhotep: The Oldest Book in the World.
+This is a project translating The Instructions of Ptahhotep: The Oldest Book in the World.

-In online meeting sessions, we transliterate and translate each line on a common digital document and then come to a consensus on the best translation.
-To date, we are just short of translating the first hundred lines of the text.
+To date, I am just short of translating the first hundred lines of the text.
 The output of the project will be a published book.

 Introduction and Background